Golden Dome (missile defense system): History

+Background

 Influenced by strategic analyses such as the 1976 Team B report—which argued U.S. intelligence had vastly underestimated Soviet threats—and ideas of the Citizens' Advisory Council on National Space Policy, President Ronald Reagan announced the Strategic Defense Initiative (SDI) in 1983.
 It proposed a space-based global missile defense constellation intended to render nuclear weapons "impotent and obsolete."
-The program immediately faced challenges, with concerns by Congress, including prominent Senators Sam Nunn and Joe Biden, over its apparent violation of the Anti-Ballistic Missile Treaty, questionable technical feasibility, spiraling launch costs, poor cost-exchange ratio, and destabilizing impact on arms control.
+The program immediately faced challenges, with concerns by Congress, including prominent senators Sam Nunn and Joe Biden, over its apparent violation of the Anti-Ballistic Missile Treaty, questionable technical feasibility, spiraling launch costs, poor cost-exchange ratio, and destabilizing impact on arms control.
 By the 1990s, SDI was formally restructured into the Ballistic Missile Defense Organization, pivoting from space-based platforms to more proven ground- and sea-based systems.

 U.S. missile defense policy continued to evolve, with the 1999 National Missile Defense Act mandating a system to defend against limited ballistic missile attacks.
 Following a later Team B report's recommendation, President George W. Bush withdrew the U.S. from the ABM Treaty in 2001.
 The Obama administration's 2010 Review shifted focus from a homeland-centered shield to more flexible and cooperative regional defenses, limiting the space component to sensing and tracking.
 This was adjusted by the Trump administration's 2019 Review, expanding scope from rogue states such as North Korea, to include advanced hypersonic threats from "competitors" like Russia and China.
 By contrast, the Biden administration's 2022 Review, while prioritizing Ground-based Midcourse Defense, emphasized that it is "neither intended nor capable of defeating" peer-level threats from Russia or China, noting "the interrelationship between strategic offensive arms and strategic defensive systems."

 While terrestrial defenses developed, the vision of a full space-based shield remained a consistent goal for its proponents.
-The modern groundwork for Golden Dome was laid in 2017 by the SDI's former Deputy of Technology, and prominent Team B leader, Michael D. Griffin, who formed the Space Development Agency during the first Trump administration.
+The modern groundwork for the Golden Dome was laid in 2017 by the SDI's former Deputy of Technology, and prominent Team B leader, Michael D. Griffin, who formed the Space Development Agency during the first Trump administration.

 Griffin long advocated for reusable launch vehicles to make the mass launching of weapons into space economically feasible.
 While the original Strategic Defense Initiative's attempts at this were short-lived, with the DC-X failing after a series of test flights, Griffin later encouraged and promoted funding of commercial reusable launch vehicles, which have since proven successful.

-The Heritage Foundation's Project 2025 effort advocated for a Golden Dome-like effort, writing that SpaceX's development of Starlink proves the feasibility of a space-based "overlayer" of thousands of networked satellites and interceptors.
+The Heritage Foundation's Project 2025 effort advocated for a Golden Dome-like effort, writing that SpaceX's development of Starlink proves the feasibility of a space-based "overlayer" of thousands of networked satellites and interceptors, broadly similar to the Brilliant Pebbles concept of the 1980s.
 During his 2024 presidential campaign, Trump repeatedly mentioned the missile shield concept, often to mixed reception.